TRANSFORMS

 Goddesses and Their Lovers

 This installation transforms the exhibition space into a myth-inspired garden of reflection and repose.
-At its center are a series of hammock stations—five arranged in symbolic pairs and one standing alone—each inspired by Greco-Roman and Egyptian mythology.
-These spatial constellations recall divine unions, mortal encounters with gods, and solitary acts of self-love and transformation.
+At its center are a series of hammock stations—five arranged in symbolic pairs and one standing alone— each inspired by Greco-Roman and Egyptian mythology.

 Visitors are invited to recline in the hammocks, inhabiting the roles of gods, goddesses, lovers, or the self in dialogue with its own reflection.
-The arrangements—side by side, back to back, above and below—mirror the emotional and narrative dynamics of the myths, turning symbolic content into a bodily experience.
+The arrangements mirror the emotional and narrative dynamics of myth, turning symbolic content into a bodily experience.

 The Isis Reflectorium

-Here, visitors enter an environment alive with contrasts: foam busts of gods and emperors turned into playful objects, lenticular prints shifting between white marble and vibrant reconstructions, basketball hoops and digital counters transforming acts of play into collective ritual.
-Through the HeadShot App, once-silent figures begin to “speak,” recounting their own histories as if awakening from stone.
+Foam busts of gods and emperors become playful objects, lenticular prints shift between marble and color reconstructions, and basketball hoops and digital counters transform play into collective ritual.
+Through the HeadShot App, historical figures appear to speak, recounting their own stories.